openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 20: tick duration

 auto-reports tick duration
-The interval time for auto report each tick.
-Setting this configuration will effect configuration
-No.10, No.11, No.12 and No.13.<br/> Caution: Setting to 0 means turn off all auto report function.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtThe interval time for auto report each tick.
+Setting this configuration will effect configuration<br /&gtNo.10, No.11, No.12 and No.13.<br/> Caution: Setting to 0 means turn off all auto report function.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```30```.